tobbe-joh/noq_app_fork/README.md

     git submodule update
     docker compose build

-## Running the Container
-To run the container you need to create .env file with parameters for the database.
-You can use .env.sample as a template for the .env file.
+To run the application you need to execute following command.

-After that you can run the container.
     docker compose up

 ## Updating Database with noQ Test Data
+When you build and run the container for the first time the database is empty.
+You can use the django admin to add data to the database or run the generate_data script in the backend container.

 To update the database with test data run following command.

-    docker compose run --rm backend sh -c "python manage.py runscript generate_data"
+    docker compose run --rm noq_backend_python sh -c "python manage.py runscript generate_data"